iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/enrichment.rst

   defaultBackgroundModel = <default background model id>

-This property defines default background model used by gpfjs.
+This property defines the default background model used by gpfjs.

 selectedBackgroundValues
 ________________________